Day 1 Istanbul

 We begin our day with an orientation tour of Istanbul on foot, with your CEO.
 During this tour we will point out attractions such as the Aya Sofya and the Topkapi Palace, which you will want to return to and explore during your free time, as well as visiting and hearing the stories behind many of Istanbul’s sights and discovering some of your leader's hidden city secrets.
 Our walk will include a wander through the atmospheric Spice Bazaar.
 Built in 1660, and also known as the Egyptian Bazaar as this is where many of the spices were originally imported.
 This market was, and is the centre of Istanbul's spice trade.
 We head downhill to the Bosphorus.
 The many local ferries departing from here are a great way to see the city from the water, on the cheap!
 The newly renovated Galata bridge now houses many bars and restaurants, and is a great place to grab the traditional Turkish fisherman's lunch of fresh, fried fish in a roll washed down with a cold beer.
 Walking back towards the Sultanahmet area, your leader will point out the Topkapi Palace, home of the Ottoman sultans and their harems, as well as the fascinating Archaeological and Ancient Oriental Museums located in a nearby park.
 Once in Sutanahmet Park, your CEO will explain a little of the tumultuous history behind the Aya Sofya – we recommend a visit during your free time.
 We explore the fabulous Blue Mosque, admiring the beautiful symmetry and internal tile work of the building.
 As it is a working mosque, take the chance to learn more about the ceremony behind Islam, the religion of around 98% of today's Turks.
 In front of the Blue Mosque, the ancient Hippodrome was once the scene of chariot races and now houses monuments from various moments in Istanbul’s history.
 Although there is little sign of it now, Divan Lu was once famous amongst travellers on the 70’s Hippy Trail for its western food and relaxed atmosphere.
 En route, your CEO will point out a couple of hamams, or Turkish baths- an unmissable Turkish experience for any visitor.
 Passing by various graveyards, mosques and tea houses, our path leads uphill to Istanbul’s grandest mosque complex and hilltop landmark, the Suleymaniye Camii.
 Learn more about the famous Sultan who is buried here, as well as the master architect who designed these beautiful buildings almost 500 years ago.
 There are many traditionally dressed sellers in this area touting refreshing glasses of sherbet for just a few cents- worth a try on a hot day.
 Transfer to Ankara for the evening.
 Approx travel time: Istanbul to Ankara, 6 hours

-After alighting our train, we transfer by private vehicle from Ankara to the town of Goreme, our base for exploring Cappadocia, where we will have plenty of free time for exploration.
-Why not visit the Goreme Open Air Museum. a complex of medieval painted cave churches carved out by Orthodox monks.
-There are more than 10 caves to visit, many of the churches are up to 1000 years old and still retain amazing colour and vibrancy.
+In the morning we visit Anitkabir, the monumental tomb of Mustafa Kemal Ataturk, the founder of republic of Turkey.
+Then we transfer by private vehicle from Ankara to the town of Goreme, our base for exploring Cappadocia, where there will be plenty of free time for exploration.
+Why not visit the Goreme Open Air Museum, a complex of medieval painted cave churches carved out by Orthodox monks.
+There are more than 10 caves to visit, with many of the churches up to 1000 years old and still retaining amazing colour and vibrancy.
 Hire a bike or catch a local bus and explore some of the other villages in the area.
 The village of Mustafapasa, is a popular choice.
 Many of the houses date back to the end of the nineteenth and beginning of the twentieth centuries and display fine examples of stonework.
 One of the best ways to explore Cappadocia is on foot.
 Take the two hour trek through the beautiful Pigeon Valley, named for its many dovecotes.
 Explore old houses, churches and orchards, all blessed with stunning views over the surrounding countryside.
 The walk finishes in the town of Uçhisar, which is well worth exploring.
 Its natural castle like fortress is riddled with man-made cave homes and dovecotes and dominates the skyline of Cappadocia.
 This is a great place to take a lunch break in one of the many restaurants before catching a local bus back to Goreme.
 During one of your evenings here, we will travel to a local village and have dinner with a local family.
 While enjoying the home made menu, with dishes which change according to the food in season, take the chance to ask our friendly hosts all about life in rural Cappadocia.
 Please note if you have pre-booked the Cappadocia Balloon Ride, you will be flying on Day 4.
 Overnight in Goreme (3 nights).
 Approx travel time: Ankara to Goreme, 5hrs

 A busy day today as we depart Göreme early and head an underground city.
 First built by the Phrygians in the eighth–seventh centuries BC, the underground cities were most famously used as the hiding places for the first Christians who were escaping from the persecution of the Roman Empire between the fifth and tenth centuries AD.
 See how people transferred their surface lives to this underground world.
 There are cellars, rooms for food storage, kitchens, churches, stables, wine or oil presses, and shafts for ventilation.
 The underground city, which covers eight levels and extends to a depth of 85m, was large enough to shelter thousands of people together with their livestock and food stores.
 Part of its mystery is that what you see is only one tenth of the city’s actual size.
 After our visit, we continue our journey to the beautiful Ihlara Valley.
 The Ihlara valley is a canyon with cliff-like walls 100-150m high and was created long ago when the Melendiz River eroded into the region’s porous volcanic rock.
 The valley proved to be an ideal place for the seclusion and worship of monks, and a hideaway and defense area for people during times of invasion.
 The churches in the valley were decorated between the sixth and thirteenth centuries.
 We will have time to wander the valley exploring the numerous dwellings, churches and graves built into the valley walls, some of which are connected by tunnels and corridors, all set in a spectacular riverside, canyon setting.
 After a quick lunch, we make our way to the city of Konya.
 Konya was the capital of the Seljuk Turks, and is home to some of the best Seljuk architecture in the country.
 Wander the streets and enjoy these beautiful and historic buildings.
 It was also here in the thirteenth century that the poet, Mevlana Rumi, founded the mystic Islamic sect known as the whirling dervishes.
 Consider visiting the museum, dedicated to Mevlana Rumi.
 As well as finding out more about the history of the dervishes, it is a fascinating place to people watch, continuously flooded with faithful pilgrims coming to pay homage.
 In the afternoon, we travel one hour to a local village.
 On the way, we will stop at a rare traditional wooden mosque dating from the 13 century where we are lucky enough to have the local immam perform the call to prayer for us.
 This is a great chance to learn more about this and another Islamic religious traditions.
 Here we will learn about local life and enjoy a home cooked dinner in our village home.
 Accommodations are very simple - mattresses on the floor of the family's living room - and include shared bathroom facilities but there is no better chance to learn about local Turkish life.
 All bedding is supplied for our overnight stay.
 Overnight in village with simple accommodation.
 Approx travel times: Goreme to Underground city site, 30mins; Underground city site to Ihlara, 50mins; Ihlara to Konya, 3hrs, Konya to village stay, approx 1 hour.